The Legal AI Roadmap: What Founders Need to Know Before Building or Buying

 To build production-ready legal AI systems, Softcery starts by mapping regulatory requirements to technical architecture before a single line of code.
 For compliance consultancies operating across multiple jurisdictions, this means architecting separate vector databases per jurisdiction at the infrastructure level, not just filtering at query time.
 For firms handling confidential client data, this means choosing database schemas that enforce tenant isolation through separate embedding spaces, not relying on application-layer access controls that can fail.
 The compliance requirement drives the technical decision: what database supports true multi-tenancy?
 What logging infrastructure captures reasoning paths for discovery?
 What validation pipeline catches ungrounded claims before generation completes?

-Scaling legal AI from prototype to production is about handling the requests the demo never considered: corrupted files, edge-case queries, system failures, regulatory audits, and the moment when a client’s case depends on the system being right.
+Scaling legal AI from prototype to production is where most projects fail.
+The demo worked.
+The pilot impressed stakeholders.
+Now comes the hard part: handling the requests the demo never considered—corrupted files, edge-case queries, system failures, regulatory audits, and the moment when a client’s case depends on the system being right.

 Infrastructure and Architecture Decisions